Published by: Ingrid King. Last Updated on: July 3, 2023 by Crystal Uys

 - Can help cats who suffer from chronic hairballs

-Digestive Enzymes and Their Function
+Digestive Enzymes and Their Function in Cats

 There are four main digestive enzymes.
 They work in the stomach and intestines to break down nutrients for easier absorption.